nrw-digital/week-notes/en/updates/_posts/2025-07-04-week-notes.md

 * started a content audit for the new recruitment platform
 * started reviewing the user feedback surveys for online forms
 * got together in design huddles about content audits and form building
-* been looking at the [report an incident page](https://naturalresources.wales/about-us/contact-us/report-an-incident/?lang=en) – the aim is to understand why information we need from users, simplify the page and encourage more people to report and incident online
+* been looking at the [report an incident page](https://naturalresources.wales/about-us/contact-us/report-an-incident/?lang=en) – the aim is to understand what information we need from users, simplify the content and encourage more people to report an incident online
 * looked forward to various parts soon coming together for us to deliver a service with a GOV.UK Pay payment option
 * joined a ways of working session with the customer platform team (mainly observing, but also ensuring user-centred design has its place in the plan).
-There will be regular sessions for team members outside the delivery team to review, ask questions, and contribute
+There will be regular sessions for team members outside the delivery team to review, ask questions and contribute
 * met with the species team to review the revised structure for bird licensing pages

 ## What we're learning about